adamlogic/villageatalumcreek.org/_posts/2014-02-16-2014-homeowner-dues.md

 ---
 layout: post
-title: 2014 Homeowner Dues
+title: 2015 Homeowner Dues
 author: Marty
 ---

-**Homeowners Dues letters were mailed January 21, 2014**.
+**Homeowners Dues letters were mailed in January**.

 ![dollar sign bw][2]

-The dues for 2014 are $203.00.
+The dues for 2015 are $203.00.
 Attached below are the documents you can print out as well.
 If you don’t receive your invoice in a timely manner or have any questions, contact cindy@villageatalumcreek.org